Happytreat/MeloSpace/content/notes/understanding-interrupts/index.md

 ## Device drivers: top and bottom contexts
 Many device drivers execute code in two contexts:

+- Top-half: Minimal processing in avoid to prevent disrupt for the running process
+- Bottom-half: Rest of interrupt processing

+Specifically:

-- Bottom half executes at interrupt time: Interrupt handler.
+- Bottom-half executes at interrupt time: Interrupt handler.
 When the CPU has interrupts enabled, the interrupt will fire and the handler will be called, and call the relevant driver in kernel.

-- Top half runs in a process's kernel thread and is called via system calls such as `read` and `write`: Read/write interface where higher level code will calls into
+- Top-half runs in a process's kernel thread and is called via system calls such as `read` and `write`: Read/write interface where higher level code will calls into

 ![UARTC Device High level Overview](./interrupt-device.png)